LeoLi225/LDY/docs/Leo.md

 ##### 6. When a member selects an emoji, the member's role will be assigned to this group.
 ![role](https://user-images.githubusercontent.com/90579221/161905084-aaf56d10-7449-4ad2-81e0-30395d8a2af8.png)
+---
+# **Conclusion**

+#### Part one: You can learn how to ensure that you have administrative authorization for your server and add a simple disccord bot.

+#### Part two: Here is a usage example and specification of the MEE6 discord bot.

 #### As above, you can easily add and use a Discord bot by learning the commands to use the Discord bot you want to use and using the bot.